-Udo Dirkscheider’s band U.D.O. recently released a brand new studio album “Mission X” which, as the name says, is their tenth studio album to date.
-Last summer he also did a kind of re -union tour with his old bandmates Accept and together they did a series of succesfull gigs along with headlining huge festivals like Wacken, Swedenrock, Gods Of Metal and Tuska.
-While Udo is waiting a new U.D.O. tour to start in January he’s working on several other projects like the one he already did with Russian pop band Factor 2 and now another one with Finnish monster band Lordi.
-I met Udo when he flew to Finland in early November to do vocals for the Lordi album and we talked about all these things.
-At the end of our discussion the main monster Lordi himself showed up and we talked some more about their collaboration as well as some other interesting topics …
+Udo Dirkscheider’s band U.D.O. recently released a brand new studio album, “Mission X,” which, as the name says, is their tenth studio album to date.
+Last summer, he also did a kind of reunion tour with his old bandmates Accept.
+Together, they did a series of successful gigs and headlining huge festivals like Wacken, Swedenrock, Gods Of Metal, and Tuska Festival.
+While Udo is waiting for a new U.D.O. tour to start in January, he’s working on several other projects like the one he already did with Russian pop band Factor 2 and now another one with Finnish monster band Lordi.
+I met Udo when he flew to Finland in early November to do vocals for the Lordi album, and we talked about all these things.
+At the end of our discussion, the main monster, Mr. Lordi himself, showed up, and we talked some more about their collaboration and some other interesting topics …

 Interview and pictures by Marko Syrjälä

 You just recently released the tenth U.D.O album called “Mission X.”

 How has this new album been doing so far?

 UDO: I only know what the record label had told me, but I’ve heard that it’s doing very well, and we have received a very good response and reviews.
 I’m pleased with the result because we did recording very quickly this time, but the reason for that was Accept tour “laughs”!

 If I’m right, this album was recorded already sometime in early spring?